KatrinaCloyd/lab-06-ecom-site/README.md

 --admin page--

--send item offerings array to local storage
+X -send item offerings array to local storage
-    -save items to a const
+X    -save items to a const
-    -stringify
+X    -stringify
-    -set to storage
+X    -set to storage

--get items back from storage
+X-get items back from storage
-    -get arry back from storage
+X    -get arry back from storage
-    -parse
+X    -parse
-    -set to a const for comparison and all current functions -export/import wherever needed
+X    -set to a const for comparison and all current functions

 -create HTML admin form page
+    -tie form to create item function
+    -get items
+    -append new item
+        -will have to auto genertae next sequential id# -send items back to storage

+**WAIT How will these live there for good?
+If we are just adding it to local storage, it wont be there for the next new user, it will need to write it to the js data file, right?